gd32/yelp_topic_modeling/README.md

 # Predicting the Usefulness of Yelp Reviews

 What makes a useful Yelp review?
 Can we predict if a review will be useful based on its text content?

 ## Goals

-The primary goals of this project are to:
+The goals of this project are to:

 1) predict the usefulness of Yelp reviews as a classification problem using machine learning models
 2) use topic modeling/decomposition to improve the accuracy of those models